 Simply shred one head of cabbage and fry in vegetable oil until crisp.
 Serve with ranch dressing or your favorite dipping sauce.

-Roasted Brussel sprouts with bacon
+Roasted Brussels sprouts with bacon

-Roasted Brussel sprouts with bacon is a healthy and flavorful side dish that goes great with pastrami.
+Roasted Brussels sprouts with bacon is a healthy and flavorful side dish that goes great with pastrami.
 The healthy fats in the bacon add protein and flavor to the Brussel sprouts, while the sprinkle of salt and pepper brings out their natural sweetness.

 To make this dish at home, simply Preheat the oven to 375 degrees F. Cut the bacon into small pieces and cook in a large skillet over medium heat until crisp.
 Remove bacon with a slotted spoon and set it aside on a paper towel-lined plate.

 Add the Brussels sprouts to the skillet and cook until slightly browned.
 Transfer to a baking sheet and roast in the oven for 10-15 minutes.
 Sprinkle with bacon and serve immediately!